 We are big fans of Sardinia, the north in particular, and after an amazing trip last year we wrote three great and successful posts: Discover Northern Sardinia in a week, Best beaches in Northern Sardinia and Best Traditional food in Sardinia.

 This year, under very different global circumstances, we decided to spend eight days in one of our favourite towns, Alghero.
 So we explored many restaurants, bars, wineries, beaches, agriturismos and coffee shops in the area.
 Let’s start with a list of the first two.

 Osteria Mandras Lentas

-The restaurant is small (8 tables insides plus 4 outside) but elegant and comfortable.
+The restaurant is small (8 tables inside plus 4 outside) but elegant and comfortable.
 The kitchen is right there so you can see the whole preparation of your dishes.
-The original sandstone walls are also intact, given it a touch of authenticity.
+The original sandstone walls are also intact, giving it a touch of authenticity.

 Like many other restaurants in Italy, they proudly practise Km 0 cuisine (slow food), which essentially means that all the products are organic and produced locally.
 Their chef waits for the catch of the day and the products that come from their farm in order to prepare the dishes.